 In May of 2019, Andy joined the Northern Ag Network as an Ag Broadcaster and one of his first interviews on air was with the Governor of Wyoming, Mark Gordon, while attending a mid-year conference held by Wyoming Stock Growers Association.
 Andy has since interviewed several more Governors from the Northern Ag territory, along with many other leaders and industry experts

 As a Director of National Sales, Augie Aga brings more than 30 years experience in radio and television advertising sales to the Northern Broadcasting System team.
-His focus is on national sales for the Northern Ag Network, Northern News Network, Northern Sports Networks and their web portals.
+His focus is on national sales for the Northern Ag Network and the Northern News Network.

 Augie received his bachelor’s degree in Communications from the University of Minnesota – Duluth.
 He is also certified as a Manager of Radio Marketing and a Certified Digital Marketing Consultant.